 Why a flying tigress?
 Well, because during the 7th century, Guru Rinpoche – Bhutan’s “Precious Master” (the one who brought Buddhism into Bhutan) – flew to a cave here on the back of a flying tigress.
 That tigress was a transformation of his Tibetan concubine: Yeshe Tsogyal.
 Guru Rinpoche then meditated at a holy cave here for 3 years, 3 months, 3 weeks, 3 days and 3 hours, to subdue the demons there.

 Perfectly planned to be the climax of our Bhutan trip, on our 6th day, the day before we leave, we finally got our chance to hike to this legendary monastery – Paro Taktsang.

 After breakfast at the hotel, reaching the valley base at about 9am, our guide, Namgay, from Druk Asia, insisted on carrying my backpack (perks of my petite size I guess! =P) for me, then proceeded to stuff in 5 bottles of mineral water and adjusted the straps to fit his build.
-My Mum & I each acquired a walking stick from a stall, and off we embarked on the journey.
+My Mum & I each acquired a walking stick from a stall, as for my brother – I’m sure he trusts in his own balancing skills very well, and off we embarked on our hike.

 Option 1.
 Ride a horse to shorten the journey